Utsav360/Utsav360/README.md

 :experience✨: 4-months 𝒘𝒐𝒓𝒌𝒊𝒏𝒈 experience as a UX/UI Designer Intern at [Communitech](https://www.communitech.ca/) and more than 6-months as a PHP Web Developer Intern at back to India.

-- 💬 I'm recent CST grad student🧑‍🎓 from Mohawk College ...
+- 💬 I'm recent CST 👨‍💻grad student🧑‍🎓 from Mohawk College ...
 - 🌱 I’m currently learning ...
 Vue.JS, Node.JS & GraphQL ...
 - 👯 I’m looking to collaborate on ... making great things ...
 - 🤔 I’m looking for help with ... finding Tech Job ...